How to Dress Baby for Any Weather

 But cuteness isn’t the only criteria for choosing baby clothes.
 Even more than making your baby look adorable, the most important function of those precious little garments is to protect baby from the heat and the cold, and keep him comfortable all year long.

 There are lots of recommendations for dressing babies, but perhaps the most important advice is to know your own child and be alert for signs that he uncomfortable.
-“Have confidence in your own intuition,” says Kathleen Alfano, Ph.D., director of child research at Fisher-Price.
+“Have confidence in your own intuition,” says Kathleen Alfano, Ph.D., Former Director of child research at Fisher-Price.
 “Moms quickly get used to reading their child’s comfort levels, and are able to tell when their baby is too hot or too cold.”

 You’ll soon learn what your baby likes to wear and what keeps him comfortable.
 In the meantime, here are some good general starting tips: